Buying a Sailboat? Do it Yourself

 INSIDE THE BOAT

-Engine — Clean, starts easily, little or no smoke, reaches RPM
+Engine — Clean, starts easily, little or no smoke, reaches 80% of rated RPM

 Drive Shaft — No nicks or rust, turns easily

-Stuffing Box — Tightly wound to allow few or no water drips
+Stuffing Box — Tightly wound to allow few water drips.
+No drips?
+Fine.

-Transmission — Clean oil, no plastic parts (Beneteau)
+Transmission — Clean oil, no plastic parts (as found on Beneteaus)

 Muffler — No exterior leaks or internal corrosion

 Mixing Elbow — Replaced within 5 years, check water flow

 Fuel Filters — Replaced annually, no sign of crud in jar

 Helm — Feels tight, moves easily, looks shipshape